neonmik/Wave-Machine-Firmware/README.md

     - Improve Filter code:
         - Check ADSR setup in Filter - Seems to not Update Sustain, might need to retrigger DECAY if sustain is changed, this should make it recalculate sustain level.
-        - Improve modulation inputs.
+        - Improve modulation inputs - Cutoff mod could be applied with a switch [if (Filter::HighCut) 65535 - mod;]

     - Improve Arp code:
-        - Add a setting for Mono/Poly Filter
+        - Feature: Add a setting for Mono/Poly Filter
-        - Add a setting for patterns - so that its not just straight Quarter/Sixteenth notes etc. Think 90's/00's timberland synths
+        - Feature: Add a setting for patterns - so that its not just straight Quarter/Sixteenth notes etc. Think 90's/00's timberland synths
         - Feature: Add a swing feature.
-        - Re-add chord arp - will work great with patterns too.
+        - Feature: Add back Chord Arp - will work great with patterns too.
-        - Add proper Latch feature that can work on a time based chord played type thing - I.e. you chould play two notes and then a few mills later play 5 notes and the original two notes would clear and it would hold the 5 new notes, and so on. might need some sort of time out feature.
+        - Feature: Add proper Latch/Hold - add a timer within sustain that trakcs us/ms/tick, it removes the last lot and adds the new lot.
+Probably like the button timer.
-        - Keep Hold function (for sustain pedal CC64) but make sure it can clear any notes that arent playing when released
+        - Feature: Add a function to quantize the Arp. could be that notes don't get updated until the counter resets, or just the next time the beat has changed.

-        - With Hold/Latch engaged (only):- If you play a 2 octave C7, followed by a 2 oct Dm7, fine, but if you then play another 2 octave C7, the note organised gets confused.
+        - Bug: To do with Hold diverting add notes to only refresh - With Hold/Latch engaged (only): If you play a 2 octave C7, followed by a 2 oct Dm7, fine, but if you then play another 2 octave C7, the note organised gets confused.
 Something to do with the return on double notes I believe... mayeb move the reorganizing to the end of the Note Priority Update loop.

     Improve Note Handling:
         - Add actual Mono Mode - selectable at start up.